x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/batch-migration-of-legacy-public-folders.md

 Perform the following prerequisite steps before you begin the migration.

+> [!NOTE]
+> We recommend running the Source Side Validation script from an Exchange Server 2010 hosting public folder database.
+Please use the examples as documented [here](https://techcommunity.microsoft.com/t5/Exchange-Team-Blog/Making-your-public-folder-migrations-faster-and-more-reliable/ba-p/917622).

 ### General prerequisite steps

 - Make sure that there are no orphaned public folder mail objects in Active Directory, meaning objects in Active Directory without a corresponding Exchange object.